 We've set out our general approach to complaints about unaffordable/irresponsible lending - including the key rules, guidance and good industry practice - on our website.
-And I've referred to this when deciding Mr W's complaint.
+And I've referred to this when deciding Mr S' complaint.

-Having carefully thought about everything, I think that there are two overarching questions that I need to answer in order to fairly and reasonably decide Mr W's complaint.
+Having carefully thought about everything, I think that there are two overarching questions that I need to answer in order to fairly and reasonably decide Mr S' complaint.
 These two questions are: